ZachNagengast/similarity-search-kit/README.md

 Models conform the the `EmbeddingProtocol` and can be used interchangeably with the `SimilarityIndex` class.

+A small but growing list of pre-converted models can be found in this repo on [HuggingFace](https://huggingface.co/ZachNagengast/similarity-search-coreml-models/tree/main).
+If you have a model that you would like to see added to the list, please open an issue or submit a pull request.

 ## Available Metrics

 | Metric | Description |